ColeDeanShepherd/Nexodo/AZURE_SETUP.md

   --sdk-auth
 ```

-**Note:** We use subscription-level scope so the service principal can create the `nexodo-rg` resource group.
-If using Azure Blob Storage backend, ensure it also has access to the `nexodo-pulumi-state` resource group.
+**Note:** We use subscription-level scope so the service principal can create the `nexodo-rg` resource group and access the `nexodo-pulumi-state` resource group.

 This will output JSON credentials.
 Save the entire JSON output for the next step.